kavia-common/weekly-insight-report-platform-22440-22524/web_frontend/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server (binds to 0.0.0.0 and defaults to port 3000; override with NEXT_PUBLIC_PORT):

 ```bash
 npm run dev